Automorphism group schemes of lattice vertex algebras

 Viewed from a suitable distance, our proof is more or less a translation of Dong-Nagatomo's proof, with some necessary adjustments.
 One such adjustment lies in the construction of $G_L$.
 Dong and Nagatomo construct $N$ by simply exponentiating the weight 1 Lie algebra of $V_{L,\bC}$, but reductive algebraic groups in general cannot be constructed by exponentiating a Lie algebra.
-Instead, we construct $G_L$ by describing its torus $T = \uHom(L, \bG_m)$ separately from its one-dimensional root subgroups $G_\alpha$, then showing that these subgroups satisfy the appropriate relations.
+Instead, we construct $G_L$ by describing its torus $T = \uHom(L, \bG_m)$ separately from its one-dimensional root subgroups $U_\alpha$, then showing that these subgroups satisfy the appropriate relations.

 The main sticking point for us was the conjugacy of tori: over an algebraically closed field, all Cartan subgroups of a smooth affine group scheme are conjugate to each other, but this doesn't hold for general commutative rings.
+The standard example is $SL_2(\bR)$, in which the diagonal torus is not conjugate to $SO(2)$.
 Since the maximal tori we consider are split, there are fairly strong replacement results: Proposition 6.2.11 in \cite{C14} asserts that if $G$ is split reductive over a nonempty connected scheme $S$ with trivial Picard group, then all split maximal tori are conjugate.
-It seems possible to turn this result into a solution, but we found it more straightforward to use \'etale-local conjugacy of all maximal tori.
+It may be possible to turn this result into a solution, but we found it more straightforward to use \'etale-local conjugacy of all maximal tori.
 Using the \'etale sheaf property of affine schemes, we find that this is sufficient to show that all automorphisms are covered.